How to Read Your Bill from Spark Energy After Switching Electricity and Natural Gas

 Account Number (top right-hand corner)

 This is your account number with Spark Energy.
-Underneath it we list the date we generated the statement and the date you need to pay it by to avoid late charges.
+Underneath it, we list the date we generated the statement and the date you need to pay it to avoid late charges.

 This is where you can see your amount due for the current bill.
 We also list the activity from your last bill, including the previous amount due, the payment we received, any late payment penalties, and the current charges.